 We believe the successes of our business and financing strategies have provided us with the financial flexibility to take advantage of various opportunities as they arise.
-During 2011, 2010, and 2009, we generated operating income of \$332.1 million, \$323.1 million, and \$307.4 million, respectively.
+During 2012, 2011, and 2010, we generated operating income of \$304.8 million, \$334.0 million, and \$324.3 million, respectively.

 During January 2012, we entered into an amendment and restatement of our senior secured revolving credit facility expanding the total capacity up to \$785.0 million aggregate principal amount from \$450.0 million.
 The maturity for the amended and restated revolving credit facility has been extended through December 2016 from December 2012, and interest is based on either a base rate plus a margin ranging from 0.25% to 1.00% or a LIBOR plus a margin of 1.25% to 2.00% based on our leverage ratio.
-A portion of the proceeds of the amended and restated revolving credit facility was used for the repayment of \$335.0 million of our existing \$375.0 million 6.25% senior unsecured notes due 2013 and the payment of fees, commissions and expenses in connection with the foregoing as well as for other general corporate purposes.
+The amended and restated revolving credit facility, along with cash on hand and cash generated from operations, was used to fund the redemption during the first half of 2012 of our \$375 million 6.25% senior notes due 2013 and the redemption during the second half of 2012 of our \$150 million 6.75% senior notes due 2014, and for the payment of fees, commissions and expenses in connection with the amendment and redemptions.